duckalini/my_first_terraform/README.md

 # Manual configuration of your AWS account required

-## User set up
+## Initial user set up on AWS
 Use your root account to create an IAM user with admin permissions.
 You can follow the [instructions provided by AWS to do this](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console).

-You will need `Programmatic access` only for now.
-When you get to the Set Permissions page, choose Attach existing policies to user directly and use the Administrator permissions policy.
-We will dial this down later, using terraform.
+Your user will need `Programmatic access` only for now.
+When you get to the Set Permissions page, choose `Attach existing policies to user directly` and use the `Administrator` permissions policy.
+We will terraform this later.
 You don't need to set a permissions boundary.

 Save your password to your password manager of choice, and then log out of the root account.
 Log back in using your new IAM user and [add MFA following these instructions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html).

-# Installing
+# Set up local computer for development

 Things you need before you go read `101 getting started`